BILLyTheLiTTle/Learning_Android/README.md

 Fragment 1 Int: fragment_one_int_value<br/>
 Fragment 2 String: fragment_two_string_value<br/>
 Fragment 2 Int: fragment_two_int_value<br/>
+All Fragments/Activities will have a String with `@BindsInstance` or/and the class name to show the id to verify its scope<br/>
 **_== TODO_: Delete the  above description after the app implementation ==**

 - **[C.11, 12]** Use different `Component`s with dependencies